Server Side Rendering and Client Side Rendering

 Introduction

-A web developer makes the choice of how to render a page, depending on factors like, how complex the UI of a website, how much information has to be presented on the website, is the page more dynamic or closer to a static page and others.
+A web developer makes the choice of how to render a page, depending on factors like, how complex the UI of a website is, how much information has to be presented on the website, is the page more dynamic or closer to a static page, and others.

-Depending on what the server sends (an already rendered HTML file or data like for the client to render the webpage on its own), the rendering can be classified as either client side rendering or server side rendering.
+Depending on what the server sends (an already rendered HTML file or data for the client to render the webpage on its own), the rendering can be classified as either client-side rendering or server-side rendering.

-There are other ways of rendering a website, but these two are the most popular, and all others have just leveraged these two for optimal use case.
+There are other ways of rendering a website, but these two are the most popular, and all others have leveraged these two for optimal use cases.
 Most times, you would take the best of both for a user experience you would want to achieve.

 Client Side Rendering

-From the beginning of web development, Server Side Rendering was the go-to rendering process, owing to the web technologies and their capabilities at the time, but with the rise of single page application framework, client side rendering gained popularity.
+From the beginning of web development, Server Side Rendering was the go-to rendering process, owing to the web technologies and their capabilities at the time, but with the rise of single-page application frameworks, client-side rendering gained popularity.

 Server Side Rendering

 Let’s look at Server Side Rendering now.
-In this rendering process, the client makes a request to the server, asking for the files to view the website, just like the client side rendering process, but now, the server sends an HTML document which is ready to be viewed on the client.
+In this rendering process, the client makes a request to the server, asking for the files to view the website, just like the client-side rendering process, but now, the server sends an HTML document that is ready to be viewed by the client.
 On the first render itself, you will have a viewable HTML document.
 Simultaneously, the browser will download the required JavaScript from the server.
 Once you have the scripts, the framework gets executed, making the page intractable.

 The below diagram from the Walmart Tech Blog gives a pictorial representation of the same.